-Three years of science (6 semester credits) are required for graduation
+Three years of science (6 semester credits) are required for graduation.
+(Including General Science, Biology, and 2 Central Lyon elective credits)

-GENERAL SCIENCE (RAI Core Course)

-Required for Grade 9
+GENERAL SCIENCE (RAI Core Course) Required for Grade 9 2 Credits

 Physical Science is a year long, full credit, required course, available to freshmen with no pre-requisite.
 Through instructions in this course the student will: